nwgat/DirectStreamer/README.md

 *   **Miminalistic Interface**
     *   Only show a list of files sorted by latest
     *   Simplified Player UI to be as light as possible
-    *   built on the fly and is about ~7MB in size
+    *   APK built on the fly and is about ~7MB in size
     * Toast notification in the middle (can be turn off in webui settings for a distraction less movie watching experience)
 *   **WebUI** for browsing, playback, settings, custom url playback
     *   Web Interface at port 8282 with the ability to play files both in browser or on android tv